 The second step consists of adding six tail bits (TB) and a 1/3 rate convolutional coding for error correction that is punctured to give the desired coding rate.
 The P_i for each MCS correspond to different puncturing schemes achieving the same coding rate.
 The bits indicating the MCS used are in the coded header.
 In both 8PSK and GMSK modes the stealing bits (SB) of the block are used to indicate the header formats.
 There are eight SB for 8PSK mode which allow to indicate four header formats.
 There are twelve SB for GMSK mode which allow to indicate two header formats: the first eight of the twelve SB indicate CS-4.

-The details of the EGPRS coding schemes are shown in table 4:
+The details of the EGPRS coding schemes are shown in table 4.
+The data rates exclude the RLC/MAC header(s).

 Table 4: Coding parameters for the EGPRS coding schemes